There’s growing buzz—and scrutiny—about this new corn silage harvesting technology.

-California dairy producer Darren Dias is so enthusiastic about the Shredlage harvesting process that he plans to use it to harvest 100% of his corn silage this fall.
+California dairy producer Darren Dias is so enthusiastic about the Shredlage harvesting process, he plans to use it to harvest 100% of his corn silage this fall.

 His custom harvester, Dias & Fragoso, Inc. (no relation), will handle the job for him, but its manager, Jared Fragoso, remains neutral about Shredlage after his first-time experience with it last year.